12 Causal Modeling

 • Bayesian networks

-In general, any modeling technique might be employed as part of a causal modeling approach.
+In general, any modeling technique can be employed as part of a causal modeling endeavor.
 To actually make causal statements, you’ll generally need to ensure that the assumptions for those claims are tenable.

 12.7 Wrapping Up